 In addition, land and property tax is payable on the assessed value of every house and every acre of land in the BVI.
 The annual rates of land tax vary between landowners who are belongers and non-belongers.
-Land tax for non-belongers is US\$50 per half acre or less, US\$150 for more than a half-acre but less than an acre and any additional acre will be taxed at an additional US\$50 peryear.
-Non-belongers pay pay 1.5 per cent of the purchase price plus the first 20 years of rent.
+Land tax for non-belongers is US\$50 per half acre or less, US\$150 for more than a half-acre but less than an acre and any additional acre will be taxed at an additional US\$50 per year (the rates are lower for belongers).
+For leasehold property non-belongers pay 1.5 % of the purchase price plus the first 20 years of rent (for belongers the rate is 1%).
 House tax is assessed at 1.5% of the annual rentable value of the house and applies to both belongers and non-belongers alike.